k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/releases/cass-operator-releases/cass-operator-crds-1.29.x/_index.md

 will be made available to those containers which consume them by name.

-This is a stable field but requires that the DynamicResourceAllocation feature gate is enabled.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.

 This field is immutable.<br/>
         </td>